How to Reinstate Car Insurance After a Lapse

 Set Up Autopay and Request Written Confirmation

 Once reinstated, enroll in autopay immediately to prevent a future lapse.
-Request a policy declarations page or written confirmation of the reinstatement effective date and your updated coverage terms.
-Store this document in a place you can access quickly, such as your glove box, email or insurer's app.
+Request written confirmation of the reinstatement effective date and keep it somewhere accessible, like your email or your insurer's app.

 What to Watch Out for After a Lapse